cosmos/cosmos-sdk/docs/docs/core/00-baseapp.md

 ## State Updates

 The `BaseApp` maintains four primary volatile states and a root or main state.
-The main state is the canonical state of the application and the volatile states, `checkState`, `deliverState`, `prepareProposalState`, `processPreposalState`, are used to handle state transitions in-between the main state made during [`Commit`](#commit).
+The main state is the canonical state of the application and the volatile states, `checkState`, `prepareProposalState`, `processProposalState`, `voteExtensionState` and `finalizeBlockState` are used to handle state transitions in-between the main state made during [`Commit`](#commit).

 Internally, there is only a single `CommitMultiStore` which we refer to as the main or root state.